 Another study by the University of Tsukuba in Japan shows that curcumin may also improve vascular function and protect the heart, especially when combined with moderate exercise.
 Over a period of eight weeks, the scientists here monitored postmenopausal women in three different studies that measured the effects of curcumin and moderate exercise on blood flow, artery response and blood pressure.

 In the first study, they divided the women into three groups: those who took curcumin supplements, those who exercised moderately and those who did nothing.
-When they examined the blood vessels, they found that the women who did nothing had no significant changes to their blood flow, while the curcumin and exercise groups showed an increase in vascular endothelial function.
-Interestingly, curcumin seemed to be just as effective as moderate exercise in improving blood flow.
+When they examined the blood vessels, they found that the women who

 In the following two studies, the researchers found that curcumin supplements also improved the performance of the arteries when reacting to changes in blood pressure, lowered aortic and brachial systolic blood pressure, and strengthened the heart against age-related degeneration of the left ventricle.
 They found that the women who exercised in addition to taking curcumin supplements showed the greatest improvements.